 There are five walking days on this seven-day itinerary starting in Wartook and finishing in Dunkeld.
 We include accommodation from day one to day six, most meals, transfers and comprehensive trip notes and walking maps.
 We transfer your luggage to the next accommodation so you can focus on enjoying the walking with just your daypack and what you need for the day.

 For what to bring please refer to Gear Advice on our FAQ section.

 HOW TO GET THERE AND AWAY

 Day one of this holiday sees you spend the night in Wartook.
 Regular V-Line train and coach services to Stawell are available from Melbourne.
 We organise for you to be transferred from Stawell to your first accommodation.
-There is also the option of driving to your final nights’ accommodation in Wartook if you are willing to use your car in concert with our transfer providers.
+There is also the option of driving to your first nights’ accommodation in Wartook if you are willing to use your car in concert with our transfer providers.

 The Grampians walks finish on day seven in Dunkeld at the end of the Grampians Peaks Trail.
 For walkers who caught public transport, there are V Line coach services back to Melbourne via Ballarat.
 Please use the PTV travel planner to work this through to find out the best way to get back that suits you.
 For more help please contact the Auswalk office.

 See the Bureau of Meteorology’s information about average temperatures and rainfall at different times of the year.

 We require that you have adequate travel insurance against potential losses, damage or injury, including cancellation costs and loss of luggage.

 For all trips that require international travel, you must have purchased travel insurance that also includes medical evacuation coverage.